hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

            - Description
          * - Account
            - Select the credit account you want to deduct the credits from.
-The accounts associated with your VSC number will be displayed in a dropdown menu.
+The accounts associated with your VSC-id will be displayed in a drop-down menu.
          * - Required memory per core in megabytes
            - This defaults to 3400 MB.
          * - Reservation